If you click on affiliate links on this website and make a purchase, we may earn a commission at no additional cost to you. Privacy Policy

 Find Authentic Nokia 5190 Phones

-Own a piece of mobile phone history and potentially discover the legendary Moose Boy hidden inside
+Own a piece of phone history — and maybe find a tiny moose-antlered dude hiding inside

 Nokia 5190 Phone